Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 ### Number of Events
 The number of events was determined using historical data.
-Events were filtered by whether they had property damages above ꝕ 0.
-These damaged were inflation adjusted to be in terms of 2020 dollars so that values could be fairly compared.
+Events were filtered by whether they had property damages above ꝕ0.
+These damages were inflation adjusted to be in terms of 2020 dollars so that values could be fairly compared.

 These events were classified into three groups: minor, medium, and major based upon being